laurenhallden/therapy-calculator/README.md

 - CSS uses Sass

 ## How to contribute
 Check my math and make sure I'm not doing anything goofy!
-Also, here's a list of issues I'd like to resolve:
+Also, here's a list of issues I'd still like to work on:

 - Add the ability to change how often you see your therapist
 - What happens if someone's insurance covers costs completely?
 Does this ever happen?
 - What happens if someone has an MSA?
-- WHat happens if someone has Medicare or Medicaid?
+- What happens if someone has Medicare or Medicaid?
 - What happens if someone has a yearly out-of-pocket limit?
 - ~~Different tax calculations based on whether you're the head of household or filing jointly~~ DONE
 - Add an option to fill it out with sample numbers